-SPF Insulation: Strength and Resilience
+Spray Foam Insulation: Strength and Resilience

 The Federal Emergency Management Agency (FEMA), which responds to natural disasters, has classified SPF insulation as highly resistant to floodwater damage, saying, “These materials can survive wetting and drying and may be successfully cleaned after a flood to render them free of most harmful pollutants.2